lundin/YA_mod/README.md

 # Notes
-These are my notes on lectures 1-4 from local
+These are my dev notes on lectures 1-4 from local